-- To find the list of available literature on Sustainable Libraries from 2005-2024. - To study the research growth pattern in Sustainable Libraries from 2005-2024 in the field of Library and Information Science - To identify prominent institutions, organisations, countries, and authors with significant research contribution in this field. - To find out the Keyword Co-Occurrence Analysis of Sustainable Libraries related literature - To find out the document type and open access mode on the research papers on this area.
+- To study the research growth pattern in Sustainable Libraries from 2005-2024 in the field of Library and Information Science - To find the list of available literature on Sustainable Libraries from 2005-2024. - To identify prominent institutions, organisations, countries, and authors with significant research contribution in this field. - To find out the Keyword Co-Occurrence Analysis of Sustainable Libraries related literature